harrydeboer/carranker/README.md

 <ol>
 <li>When using Windows: use Powershell for the docker commands and Git Bash for everything else.
 Or prepend Git Bash docker commands with winpty .</li>
-<li>Clone git repository in base folder.</li>
+<li>Clone git repository in base directory.</li>
 <li>Ask site owner for reCAPTCHA key, reCAPTCHA secret and fixer api key.</li>
-<li>Cp .env.example to .env file in base folder folder and fill in the blanks except APP_KEY.
+<li>Cp .env.example to .env file in base directory and fill in the blanks except APP_KEY.
 Do not use passwords with "" around them.
 REDIS_HOST and DB_HOST have to belong to the same subnet as the network in docker-compose.yml.</li>
-<li>On Windows: Place the config/.wslconfig file in the user folder</li>
+<li>On Windows: Place the config/.wslconfig file in the user directory</li>
 <li>On Windows: Execute the lines of the file wslincreasevm in Powershell.</li>
 <li>Execute the command ’docker-compose build’</li>
 <li>Execute the command ’docker-compose up -d’</li>
-<li>Execute ’docker exec --user devuser -it carranker composer install’ in base folder.</li>
+<li>Execute ’docker exec --user devuser -it carranker composer install’ in base directory.</li>
 <li>Execute command ’docker exec -it carranker php artisan key:generate’</li>
-<li>Run command ‘docker exec -it carranker php artisan migrate’ in base folder.</li>
+<li>Run command ‘docker exec -it carranker php artisan migrate’ in base directory.</li>
 <li>Import the .sql files in database/sql-files in the order: makes, models, trims and profanities.</li>
-<li>Run command ‘docker exec -it carranker php artisan get:fx-rate’ in base folder.</li>
+<li>Run command ‘docker exec -it carranker php artisan get:fx-rate’ in base directory.</li>
-<li>Run command ‘docker exec -it carranker php artisan index:cars’ in base folder.</li>
+<li>Run command ‘docker exec -it carranker php artisan index:cars’ in base directory.</li>
-<li>Run command ‘docker exec -it carranker php artisan passport:install’ in base folder.</li>
+<li>Run command ‘docker exec -it carranker php artisan passport:install’ in base directory.</li>
 <li>Assign user_id to test account in table oauth_clients for client with password_client is 1.</li>
 <li>Execute npm install.</li>
 <li>Enable scss and uglifyjs file watchers with node_modules/.bin binaries.</li>
-<li>Execute ’bin/unitTests.sh’ for unit tests.</li>
+<li>Execute ’unitTests.sh’ for unit tests.</li>
-<li>Execute ’bin/featureTests.sh’ for feature tests.</li>
+<li>Execute ’featureTests.sh’ for feature tests.</li>
-<li>Execute ’bin/duskTests.sh’ for browser tests.</li>
+<li>Execute ’duskTests.sh’ for browser tests.</li>
 <li>Execute ‘./jmeter -n -t CarRanker.jmx’ with .jmx in apache-jmeter/bin for stress tests.</li>
 </ol>